GabrielEGC/gabrielegc.github.io/content/_index.md

     anchor: projects
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Here are some projects I have worked on over the years.
       filters:
         folders:
           - project